JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"In preparing its justification, __the acquiring authority should provide as much information as possible__ about the resource implications of both acquiring the land and implementing the scheme for which the land is required.
 It may be that the scheme is not intended to be independently financially viable, or that the details cannot be finalised until there is certainty about the assembly of the necessary land.
 In such instances, __the acquiring authority should provide an indication of how any potential shortfalls are intended to be met.
 This should include the degree to which other bodies (including the private sector) have agreed to make financial contributions or to underwrite the scheme, and on what basis such contributions or underwriting is to be made.__"

 @.
-Contrary to the requirements of paragraphs 20 of ODPM Circular 06/2004, insufficient information is given in the Statement of Reasons for making the CPO detailing the cost of the scheme or how it will be funded.
+Contrary to the requirements of paragraphs 20 of ODPM Circular 06/2004, insufficient information is given in the Acquiring Authority's Statement of Case, detailing the cost of the scheme or how it will be funded.

 @.
-The Acquiring Authority has rejected repeated requests by the Objectors to supply information concerning funding and the viability of the scheme.
-All financial information has been redacted from the Development Partnership Agreement included in the core bundle.
-The Objectors understand that the Inspector does have the power to require the production of any documents by summons “which relate to any matter in question at the inquiry”.[^1]
+The October 2015 review of the ODPM 06/04 Circular went to further to say the **substantive** information must be provided: _"the acquiring authority should provide **substantive** information as to the sources of funding available for both acquiring the land and implementing the scheme for which the land is required."_

 @.
+In March 2016, the Acquiring Authority introduced a new policy ([Development Viability SPD 2016](http://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/supplementary-planning-documents-spd/spd-by-planning-topic?chapter=3)), requiring viability assessments to be submitted in conjunction will all planning applications involving the provision of affordable housing and requiring them to be publicly available.

+@.
+The Objectors note NHHT's intention to submit a revised planning application for the FDS and therefore request that the viability assessment is made available for scrutiny **well before** commencement the inquiry.

+@.
+Given the concerns about the wording of the existing section 106 agreement, the Objectors also request that a copy of the revised (signed) section 106 agreement is made available for scrutiny **well before** commencement of the inquiry.

-The Objectors therefore request that an unredacted copy of the DPA, business plan, viability assessment and any funding agreements are supplied to the inquiry, in order to satisfy the requiremments of paragraph 20 of the ODPM and for the inquiry to be able to establish that the Scheme is deliverable in accordance with the requirements of the development plan.
+@.
+The Objectors also request that a copy of any funding agreements and full details of any other further funding commitments are supplied to **well before** commencement of the inquiry.

+@.
+The Objectors note the DCLG's 10 May letter to the Acquiring Authority, containing a warning that any delay in providing information may result in a request for adjournment: _"It is important that those whose interest or rights are included in the order should be in a position to put their case at the inquiry without having to probe for further details.
+If they have to do this during the inquiry, they may not be in a position to deal with the additional information and this could lead to a request for an adjournment."_

-## Impacts of viability on deliverability
+## Impacts of viability on deliverability and well-being
 @.
 The Objectors submit that the non-viability of the Scheme may result in it not be delivered in a reasonable time period.

 @.
 The [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/), an estate owned by the Acquiring Authority in Peckham, was demolished in 2007 and is due to be redeveloped by NHHT.
 However, it has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
 This Objectors submit that this will be likely future of the FDS if the order is confirmed.